 If, following these visits, all concerned are agreed that the pupil’s needs can be met at the school and that the young person can be adequately managed with the planned resources available and that the pupil and parents/carers are committed to the placement, the school will write to the LA offering a place and arrangements will be made for admission.

-- The pupil will aged between 7 and 16 years of age
+- The pupil will be aged between 7 and 16 years of age

-- The pupil will have a statement of Special Educational Needs or Education, Health & Care Plan (EHCP)
+- The pupil will have an Education, Health & Care Plan (EHCP)

-- The statement will specify that the pupil has social, emotional, mental health, communication difficulties and associated challenging behaviours (SEMH).
+- The EHCP will specify that the pupil has social, emotional, mental health, communication difficulties and associated challenging behaviours (SEMH).

 - The pupil will normally have been assessed as within the average ability range of educational functioning.
 (In some cases, pupil’s levels of ability as measured using psychometric tests may prove difficult.
 In these cases the school will base its judgements on its ability to meet needs)

 - The pupil may have learning difficulties and/or low attainment that are associated with their emotional and behavioural difficulties.

 - The pupil may have one or more specific learning difficulties

 - The pupil will express a commitment to the placement

 - The pupil’s parents/carers will express a commitment to the placement.

 - For all “Looked After Children”, there must be permanently named carers and a permanent home base for the pupil, available at any time throughout the year.
 The school cannot be the main residence for any child

 The LA will: